 In fact that whole speech was a piece of boasting from beginning to end, pure and simple.

 All of which more and more convinces me that there probably never was a “mastery” of that wand to take.
-No one seems to have managed to hold onto it very long, did they?
+Very few people seem to have managed to hold onto it very long, did they?
 But that’s an issue for a different essay.

 Of course since we have to shower Harry Stu with ever more evidence of “special” obviously at the end of the story Harry had won the Mastery and uses it to fix his old wand that he likes so much better, and which was otherwise unrepairable.